Where To Eat In Edgewater guide image

 Pequod’s has been our favorite deep dish for a long time, but as the ’90s Bulls can attest, dynasties end.
 The reason that George’s is so good is that this carryout spot uses a 48-hour cold-fermented sourdough.
 It creates a deliciously yeasty crust that’s very similar to focaccia, and has a crispy cornmeal base.
 There’s a fantastic balance of cheese to sweet tomato sauce, and like a traditional deep dish, the cheese is underneath the sauce.
 Just be aware that these pizzas are made in very limited quantities, so you might need to order a week in advance to get yours.

 Herb has some of our favorite Thai food in the city.
-It’s a small BYOB restaurant, and the menu is prix fixe, but you get to pick your dishes (you can choose three courses for $38, or five courses for $52).
+It’s a small BYOB restaurant, and the menu is prix fixe.
+You can choose three courses for $65 at this small BYOB spot, or five courses for $85.
 The spicy fish soup is fantastic, with a light coconut broth that has a lot of heat, and even the boring-sounding grilled tofu is delicious, with roasted ground chili, shallots, and mint giving it lots of flavor.
 The chef will probably come to your table during the meal to make sure you’re happy, and luckily, you won’t have to lie.

 This is a casual vegan restaurant with great Asian-inspired food.
 The menu is long, with things like dumplings, seitan satay skewers, and spring rolls.
-They do a nice job with the vegan proteins - for example, they have a fantastic shrimp substitute that really tastes like shrimp.
-The food here is enjoyable enough for for non-vegans, too, but be aware that you will be surrounded by motivational quotes like “share the world with all beings.”
+They do a nice job with vegan proteins—for example, they have a fantastic shrimp substitute that really tastes like shrimp.
+The food here is enjoyable enough for non-vegans, too, but be aware that you will be surrounded by motivational quotes like “share the world with all beings.”
 Also, it’s BYOB.

-You come to Moody’s for two reasons - their burgers and their fantastic patio.
+You come to Moody’s for two reasons—their burgers and their fantastic patio.
 This spot has been around since 1959, and the atmosphere doesn’t feel like it’s changed much since then.
 The food menu is short, focusing on drinks and a small selection of sandwiches and burgers, all of which are solid.
 But what makes Moody’s particularly special is the space.
 The patio is huge, with plenty of seating available, and surrounded by large trees and twinkly lights.
-If you’re here when it’s cold, though, the inside is cozy - it feels like a hunting lodge, with dark wood and two fireplaces.
-Whenever you’re here, come with a group and plan to stay a while.
+If you’re here when it’s cold, though, the inside is cozy—it feels like a hunting lodge, with dark wood and two fireplaces.
+Whenever you’re here, come with a group and plan to stay for a while.

 Chase Sapphire Card Ad